We've Found the Best Apple Deals this Memorial Day

-Best Apple Memorial Day Sales: Score Super Savings on iPhones, iPads, Apple Accessories and More
+Best Apple Memorial Day Sales: Savings on iPads, Macs, Apple Accessories and More

-Memorial Day shoppers can snag some noteworthy discounts on a variety of Apple products.
+Memorial Day is slashing prices across a ton of Apple devices, meaning you can upgrade your gear for less.

-Looking to save on some of Apple's top products?
-Apple itself may not have the price cuts you're looking for, but retailers like Amazon, Best Buy, and Walmart are running massive Memorial Day sales that include Apple products.
+Memorial Day is here, and that brings big discounts on Apple products.
+Apple itself may not have the price cuts you're looking for, but retailers like Amazon, Best Buy, and Walmart are running massive Memorial Day sales today.
 That means you can shop MacBooks, accessories, AirPods and more on sale for some seriously great prices.

 Don’t miss our Memorial Day live deals coverage for a real-time look at the best deals as we find them.

 Which Apple discounts are worth spending your hard-earned cash on?
 We've rounded up the best Apple deals currently available, so you don't have to hunt them down yourself.
-Check out some of the highlights below and be sure to check back regularly -- we'll be updating this list throughout the holiday weekend.
+Check out some of the highlights below and be sure to check back regularly -- we'll be updating this list throughout Memorial Monday and beyond.

 iPad deals